Danyal288/Text-Sentiment-Analysis-using-IMDB-dataset/README.md

 # Steps

-**1. Text Preprocessing**
+**1. Data Preprocessing**

-Preprocessing is a crucial step to clean and normalize the text data.
-The following operations are performed:
+Import libraries such as nltk, re, and pandas.
+Cleaned the text,
+Removed HTML tags, URLs, and special characters.

-1- Tokenization: Splitting the text into individual words (tokens).
+Tokenize the text into individual words.

-2-Stopword Removal: Removing commonly used words that do not contribute to the sentiment, such as "the," "is," etc.

-3-Lemmatization: Converting words to their base or dictionary form for normalization (e.g., "running" becomes "run").
+Removed stopwords (common words with no semantic importance).
+Applyed stemming to normalize words.
+Checked for duplicates and remove them.

+**2. Exploratory Data Analysis (EDA)**
+Visualize the distribution of sentiments.
+Generated word clouds to highlight frequently occurring terms in positive and negative reviews.

-**2. Feature Engineering**
+**3. Feature Engineering**

-The preprocessed text data is converted into a numerical format for machine learning using:
+Used the TF-IDF Vectorizer to convert text data into numerical format.

-1-TF-IDF Vectorization: A statistical measure to evaluate the importance of a word in a document relative to the entire corpus.

-2-Word Embeddings (Optional): Advanced feature representation using pre-trained embeddings like Word2Vec, GloVe, or FastText (if applicable).

-**3. Model Training**

-A classifier is trained to predict sentiment:

-1-Algorithms Used:

-2-Logistic Regression

-3-Naive Bayes (Multinomial)

-Training Process:

-1-The dataset is split into training and testing subsets.
+Split the dataset into training and testing subsets for model training.

-2-The classifier is trained on the training set and tuned for optimal performance.

-**4. Model evaluation**
+**4. Model Training and Evaluation**
-we use the Confusion Matrix it Provides a detailed breakdown of true positives, false positives, true negatives, and false negatives.
+Trained a Support Vector Classifier (SVC) model for sentiment classification.
+Tuned hyperparameters for optimal results.
+Evaluated model performance with metrics like confusion matric.

+# Finding.
+*Key Insight*
+Frequent terms in positive reviews include great, amazing, and excellent.
+Negative reviews frequently feature bad, worst, and boring.

+*Observation*
+Proper preprocessing significantly impacts model performance.
+SVC performs well with tuned hyperparameters but requires computational resources for larger datasets.